bioinformatics-policlinicogemelli/ALOA/README.md

-    From Merged or Merged clean file you can utilize 2 section:
+    From Merged or Merged clean file you can utilize 3 sections:
     - **Map Plot**, this section produces images to visualize spatial distribution of phenotypes of interest